-In December of 1776, Colonel John Brown of Pittsfield, Mass. made an allegation against Connecticut’s General Benedict Arnold so shocking it seemed ridiculous.
+In December of 1776, Col. John Brown of Pittsfield, Mass., made an allegation against Connecticut’s Gen. Benedict Arnold so shocking it seemed ridiculous.

-During the attack on Fort Ticonderoga, Arnold had “made a treasonable attempt to make his escape . . . to the enemy,” Brown said, and had to be arrested to prevent his flight.
+During the attack on Fort Ticonderoga, Arnold had “made a treasonable attempt to make his escape . . . to the enemy,” Brown said.
+He claimed Arnold had to be arrested to prevent his flight.

 For a junior officer to be blackening the reputation of an American hero – for that’s what Arnold was at the time – seemed shameful.
-What’s more, Brown had been disciplined by Arnold for rifling the bags of British officers captured at Fort Ticonderoga and plundering them.
+What’s more, Arnold had disciplined Brown for rifling the bags of British officers captured at Fort Ticonderoga and plundering them.

-Brown’s allegation was included in a long list of grievances he sent to General Horatio Gates, and could easily be viewed as simple retaliation.
+Brown included the allegation in a long list of grievances he sent to Gen. Horatio Gates.
+They could easily seem simple retaliation.
 Congress took up the complaints and, for the most part, cleared Arnold of wrongdoing.
 But Brown persisted.

-In the winter of 1776 and 1777, he printed and distributed a handbill warning of Benedict Arnold’s character: “Money is this man’s God, and to get enough of it he would sacrifice his country.”
-But with Arnold’s heroic efforts at Ticonderoga, Quebec and Saratoga, Brown’s harping on Arnold’s character fell largely on deaf ears.
+In the winter of 1776 and 1777, he printed and distributed a handbill warning of Benedict Arnold’s character.
+“Money is this man’s God, and to get enough of it he would sacrifice his country,” he wrote.
+But with Arnold’s heroic efforts at Ticonderoga, Valcour Island, Quebec and Saratoga, Brown’s harping on Arnold’s character fell largely on deaf ears.

-It would be three long years before Arnold was finally caught as a traitor trying to sell-out his country, and historians have long debated exactly what drove Arnold to this rash act.
+Three long years later, the patriots finally discovered Arnold’s treachery trying to sell out his country.
+Historians have long debated exactly what drove Arnold to this rash act.
 He complained about being passed over for promotion at one point, left behind by others.
-And the war cost him tremendously, as he dipped into is personal funds to support his troops.
+And the war cost him tremendously, as he dipped into his personal funds to support his troops.

-Further, Arnold was not cut out for the bureaucratic side of military life.
-Though a good warrior – his nickname was the American Hanibal – he was a horrible accountant, frustrating Congress with his refusal to track expenses or account for materials.
-This latter flaw left him open to charges of stealing and using the war for his personal gain, even though the losses he incurred paying for supplies for his men exceeded whatever he might have been able to steal.
+Further, Arnold didn’t do well with the bureaucratic side of military life.
+Though a good warrior – soldiers called him the American Hannibal – he was a horrible accountant.
+He frustrated Congress with his refusal to track expenses or account for materials.
+This latter flaw left him open to charges of stealing and using the war for his personal gain.
+But the losses he incurred paying for his men’s supplies exceeded whatever he might have stolen.

-Further, he was shot twice in the leg – which left him with a permanent limp – and his wife had died while he was away.
+British soldiers shot him twice in the leg – which left him with a permanent limp.
+And his wife had died while he served his country.

 “Having made every sacrifice of fortune and blood, and become a cripple in the service of my country, I little expected to meet the ungrateful returns I have received from my countrymen; but as Congress have stamped ingratitude as a current coin, I must take it,” Arnold fumed in a letter to George Washington.